cwverica/groundscore/README.md

 ### *Backend*

 1. Install the backend by navigating to the `backend` folder and executing:
     > `npm install`
-2. While you are in this folder, seed your databased with the `groundscore.sql` file
+2. While you are in this folder, seed your database with the `groundscore.sql` file
     > `psql` (or whatever command you use to enter postgres)
     > `\i groundscore.sql`